 August 2025 — Global Leverage & Risk Report

-First-party market intelligence on how traders planned leverage, sized margin, and set risk guardrails across crypto, forex, and equities through July and August.
+First-hand data showing how traders planned leverage, set position sizes, and managed risk across crypto, forex, and equities.
 We tracked.

 27,416 unique traders 1.4 million trade setups 94+ countries